-Kings Landing is closed on Monday and Tuesday with only one shuttle on weekdays, returning from the takeout at Wekiva Island at 4 p.m.
-On weekends and holidays, shuttles run at 2:30 and 4 p.m.
-The last boat should leave no later than 11 a.m., unless you have your own shuttle plan.
+Kings Landing is open 7 days and offers shuttle service from the takeout at Wekiva Island at 3:30 p.m.
+The last boat should leave the landing no later than 11 a.m. for the 4.5-hour paddle, unless you have your own shuttle plan.

-Although the full 8.5 miles takes an estimated four hours, that would be pressing it if you are in a canoe or like to pause to observe or photograph wildlife.
+Although the full 8.5 miles takes an estimated 4-4.5 hours, you would be pressing it if you are in a canoe or pause to observe or photograph wildlife.